 (Back to Top)

 Update July, 2018:I now also own a Philips HD9641.
-It was used extensively during recipe development and testing for our new cookbook which is coming out this fall.
-Like the older models, this new one did not disappoint.
+It was used extensively during recipe development and testing for our new cookbook, The Complete Vegan Air Fryer Cookbook.
+Like the older models, this new HD9641 did not disappoint.
 It has been excellent in performance and durability.

 What’s New & Improved on the Philips Turbostar